-Imperial College London is currently ranked 8th in the Times Higher Education rankings.
-Imperial is ranked 27th in the Shanghai Tong Jaio rankings.
-Imperial is a member of the Russell group of universities
+Imperial College London is currently ranked 12th in the Times Higher Education rankings.
+Imperial is ranked 25th in the Shanghai Tong Jiao rankings.
+Imperial College London is a member of the Russell group of universities.

-Latest figures show 4499 international students coming from 126 countries studying at Imperial representing approximately 31% of all students.
+Latest figures show that over 9,900 international students are studying at Imperial College London, coming from 126 countries and representing approximately 63% of all students.

 London is home to over 200 museums, many of which are free to visit.
 It also houses some of Britain’s major art galleries including the Tate Modern and the National Gallery, which are also free to visit.
 Following the London 2012 Olympics, sporting venues and opportunities are more varied than ever.